jostergren79/examchecker/README.md

-# examchecker
+# examchecker Mednet Developer Challenge

 The examchecker application was designed as part of a developer challenge for Mednet.

-The primary front end languages and libraries used in this application include.
+The primary front end languages and libraries used in examchecker include.

 JavaScript / jquery
 HTML